jsc329/ammonitorwiki/Chapter-10-The-Priorities-and-Prioritization-Tables.md

     primary Google account.
-The **accounts** table should have an entry for this key, and the key itself should be stored in the **settings** directory within the **AMMonitor** main directory (see Chapter 7: Equipment, and Chapter 9: Schedule).
+The **accounts** table should have an entry for this key, and the key itself should be stored in the **settings** directory within the **AMMonitor** main directory (see Chapter 7: The Accounts, Equipment, Deployment, and Logs Tables, and Chapter 9: The Schedule Table).
 The ‘calendar.key’ argument can be set to NULL when we are merely testing the function.
 -   ‘amml’ - The name of the AMModels library storing models that predict activity based on forecasted weather conditions.
 -   ‘choose.models’ - A character vector of the model names stored